-What business registration reforms has Doing Business recorded in Azerbaijan (table 2.2)?
+What business registration reforms has Doing Business recorded in Azerbaijan (table 2.1)?

-Table 2.2 How has Azerbaijan made starting a business easier-or not?
+Table 2.1 How has Azerbaijan made starting a business easier-or not?
 By Doing Business report year

-DB year Reform DB2008 The requirement to obtain approval of the company seal design by the Ministry of Justice was abolished.
-DB2009 A one-stop shop for completing registration requirement was created reducing the number of procedures, days and cost.
+DB year Reform DB2009 One stop shop for completing registration requirement was created reducing the number of procedures, days and cost.
 DB2010 No reform as measured by Doing Business.
 DB2011 No reform as measured by Doing Business.
 DB2012 No reform as measured by Doing Business.
 DB2013 No reform as measured by Doing Business.
+DB2014 Azerbaijan made starting a business easier by introducing free online registration services and eliminating preregistration formalities.